-- Grazing by cattle or sheep can graze chickweed out.
-Use adults animals, as young stock can experience digestive - New Sown Leys (Grassland <12 months old).
+- Grazing by cattle or sheep can araze chickweed out.
+Use adults animals, as young stock can experience digestive issues. - Newly Sown Leys (Grassland <12 months old).
 Envy is the perfect choice for early spring control of chickweed.
 One of its powerful components, unlike most, works at much lower temperatures, meaning that chickweed can be sprayed from 1st February onwards, before it becomes a major problem.

-Later on in the spring when other weeds begin to grow either Envy or Leystar are - ideal products to choose, depending on the weeds that are present.
-Whilst neither are clover safe, they do offer short re-sowing intervals of 12 weeks, if clover needs to be re-introduced. - Established Grassland (Grassland >12 months) Where chickweed is a problem in established grassland, both Envy and Levstar can be used or where stronger perennial weeds, such as docks, are also present options include Doxstar Pro, Pas·Tor Agronomy Pack and Forefront T (for fields grazed by cattle and sheep only).
+Later on in the spring when other weeds begin to grow either Envy or Leystar are ideal products to consider.
+Whilst neither are clover safe, they do offer short re-sowing intervals of 12 weeks, if clover needs to be re-introduced.

+Established Grassland (Grassland >12 months).

+Where chickweed is a problem in established grassland, both Envy and Leystar can be used or where stronger perennial weeds, such as docks, are also present options include Doxstar Pro, Pas·Tor Aaronomy Pack and Forefront T.